In slum of Chavez's political birth, a tomb and baseball diamond

 A few blocks away stands a majestic, century-old building that once served as the army's headquarters.

-Chavez used the turreted edifice, which sits on hills near the presidential palace, as his command centre when he tried to overthrow free-market President Carlos Andres Perez in 1992.
+Chavez used the turreted edifice, which sits on hills near the presidential palace, as his command center when he tried to overthrow free-market President Carlos Andres Perez in 1992.

 At the front gate, a silver torch to commemorate the uprising burns in the tropical sun with a plaque that reads: "The birth of hope."